wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-with-test-data.md

 wis2box data ingest -th mwi.mwi_met_centre.data.core.weather.surface-based-observations.synop -p /data/wis2box/observations/malawi/
 ```

-Stuff should happen, if not, check for errors !
+Check the command completes successfully without errors before proceeding to answer the following questions.

+!!! question
-1. Review the collections on your API `http://<your-host>/oapi/collections`.
+    Review the collections on your API `http://<your-host>/oapi/collections`.
 What changes can you observe ?

+!!! question
-2. Check out the 'explore'-option on `http://<your-host>`.
+    Check out the 'explore'-option on `http://<your-host>`.
 What changes can you observe ?

+!!! question
-3. Check your the wis2box workflow monitoring on `http://<your-host>:3000` (Grafana).
-What changes can you observe ?
+    Check your the wis2box workflow monitoring on `http://<your-host>:3000` (Grafana).
+Can you identify any errors ?

-4. View the messages that have been published on your local broker in MQTT-explorer.
+View the messages that have been published on your local broker in MQTT-explorer.

+!!! question
+    What is the topic used to publish messages advertizing the new data?
+What is the url to download the data ?

+# Learning outcomes

+Learning outcomes for this session:

+- Installed wis2box on your personal VM
+- Setup the wis2box with pre-defined configuration
+- Know how to start the wis2box and check the status of its components
+- Be familiar with the wis2box runtime configuration steps
+- Know how to access the wis2box-UI, wis2box-API and Grafana dashboard